anudeepbablu/shoe-pg-gan/README.md

 ## Instructions:

-Pre-req: You must have all images in one folder.
+**Pre-req**: You must have all images in one folder.
 Each image in dataset MUST have a resolution of 2 powers.
 E.g. 32x32, 64x64, 128x128, 256x256, 512x512.

-Note: If you need to pre-process data, feel free to use "dataset_processing.ipynb" notebook.
+**Note**: If you need to pre-process data, feel free to use "dataset_processing.ipynb" notebook.
 Follow comments in notebook on how to use.

 1. Run ./docker.sh
 2. Let's have dataset in 'data_files' folder.
 Our dataset has 16 categories.
 So I used 'Booties' category to test pg-gan.